krishna-waidande/krishna-waidande.github.io/GitCommands.md

   In above example DemoProject is name of my remote repository (Github repository) .

-  Get into that folder by typing cd <repository name> as show above.
+  Get into that folder by typing ```cd <repository name>``` as show above.

   Now You can create your project Folder files/folder in this folder.

   Now we will see
   #### how to add a text file into remote repository.

-  create a text file once created just type following commands
+  create a text file once created just type following commands .

-  git add <filename / folder name> : To add files to remote repository.
+  +  git add <filename / folder name> : To add files to remote repository.
   ```
   user@user-Lenovo-ideapad-320-15ISK:~/Desktop/DemoProject/DemoProject$ git add DemoFile.txt
   ```

-  git commit -m "initial commit" :- This is used to commit added files to server.
+  + git commit -m "initial commit" :- This is used to commit added files to server.

-  -m is used for givimg messege for our commit and it ia compulaory to give proper commit messages.
+  ##### -m is used for givimg messege for our commit and it ia compulaory to give proper commit messages.

    ```